fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ## AFI-ids and measured performance

 We have listed all the AFI-ids and their performance at certain points in the repo.
-Currently the highest performance one is:
+Currently the highest performance afi is:

-afi-066aeb84a7663930a
+afi-066aeb84a7663930a (FPGA MSM kernel running at 250MHz)

 A single 2<sup>26</sup> MSM:

 ```
 [memcpy-ing scalars to special memory region] 0.254459s
 [transferring scalars to gmem] 0.269489s